| | |

 Self Managing EDS

-Self Managing Ehlers Danlos Syndrome
+Self Managing Ehlers Danlos and Hypermobility

 Self Managing EDS

-Ehlers Danlos Syndrome Support
+Ehlers Danlos Syndrome / Hypermobility Syndromes

 Here are a collection of natural resources for people living with Ehlers Danlos Syndrome, hypermobility joint syndrome and hypermobility spectrum disorder.
 All are genetic collagen defects that have an affect on every aspect of life not only the physical body.
 As an invisible condition most have been misunderstood, neglected and gaslit by the allopathic / Western medical profession, in my experience both the NHS and private practice.
 I myself live with EDS and have spent many years finding ways to support the symptoms naturally, to increase resilience and the ability to cope.
 It's been a difficult road to travel, with many trials and errors.
 I have been told by more than one consultant over the last 15 years to develop a stiff upper lip as there is nothing that can be done.